giellalt/giellalt.github.io/infra/HowToAddANewLanguage.md

 After moving/pushing the new repo, remember to:

+- do a `git pull -u origin main` if your setup doesn't automate this
 - add webhook for Zulip<br/>
   To make sure that GitHub activities are logged in Zulip.
 Copy the webhook data from another existing repo, and just change the channel parameter (you need to